- Search The Registry

 - Creating Support

 *The Fultz Quadruplets were born on this date in 1946.
 They were the first identical Black quad babies born in the United States.

 Even more revealing, when Klenner returned the girls home, he displayed them in a glass-enclosed nursery.
-In a follow up story reported by Ebony, the nurse Pet assigned to them and her husband ultimately adopted the then 22-year-old sisters.
+In a follow-up story reported by Ebony, the nurse Pet assigned to them and her husband ultimately adopted the then 22-year-old sisters.
 They struggled with adulthood.
 The farm they were given was on difficult land, and Pet paid the quads just $350 a month, leaving them virtually broke.
-The girls became the third set of quadruplets in America to survive until adulthood.
-But according to Ahearn, story, three of the sisters died of breast cancer with Catherine Fultz Griffin believed to be the last surviving Fultz quadruplet.
+The girls became the third quadruplets in America to survive until adulthood.
+But according to Ahearn's story, three of the sisters died of breast cancer, with Catherine Fultz Griffin believed to be the last surviving Fultz quadruplet.

 Image: JFK Library, Public Domain